Where Can I Store My RV for Free? (9 Best Options)

 This free option removes the size restriction of storing an RV in the garage, as most driveways are long enough to hold a recreational vehicle.
 Having 24-hour access to your vehicle right at your own house is a plus.

-With that said, you will need to check with your Homeowner’s Association to see if you can legally store your RV in your driveway long-term.
+With that said, you will need to check with your Homeowner’s Association to see if you can legally store an RV in your driveway long-term.

 Other downsides include potential weather damage as it’s not protected from the elements (an RV cover will help) and the increased possibility of theft and vandalism.